Thank you for reading our post, please rate this article at the end.

 The SportAccord Definition

-We’ve mentioned the GAISF/SportAccord a little above, and we think that it’s important to cover its definition of sport as well.
+We mentioned GAISF/SportAccord above, and we think it’s important to cover its definition of sport as well.

-If you didn’t know, the GAISF is the umbrella organization for all Olympic and non-Olympic international sports federations.
+If you didn’t know, the GAISF is the umbrella organization for all international sports federations, both Olympic and non-Olympic.
 Well, this is a good reason why the word GAISF is pretty important in the world of sports.

 Now, the definition of sports that will be brought up below has been online a few years back while GAISF has still been known as SportAccord.
-Now, the original webpage is archived, and it’s difficult to say whether this old definition is formally followed these days.
+Now that the original webpage is archived, it’s hard to say whether this old definition is still formally followed.

 Still, it’s pretty interesting to have a look at what the main governing body of all international sports federations thinks about sports.